laempy/pyoints/paper/paper.md

 spatial, spectral and temporal resolutions.

 Today various software to deal with these different data sources is available.
-Software like [@GDAL] and [@opencv_library] is intended for image processing.
-Libraries, like [@PCL], [@Open3D] and [@PDAL] focus on 3D point cloud processing.
+Software like GDAL [@GDAL] and OpenCV [@opencv_library] is intended for image processing.
+Libraries, like PCL [@PCL], Open3D [@Open3D] and PDAL [@PDAL] focus on 3D point cloud processing.
 Each of these software packages provide an API specially designed to solve the problems of their field efficiently.
 When developing algorithms for automated processing of various types of input data, the differing APIs and programming languages of these software packages become a drawback.
-To support fast  algorithm development and a short familiarization, a unified API would be desirable.
+To supportfast  algorithm development and a short familiarization, a unified API would be desirable.

 *Pyoints* is a python package to conveniently process and analyze point cloud data, voxels and raster images.
 It is intended to be used to support